 Textbooks are issued to all students, and it is their responsibility to properly care for these materials.
 Any student who loses or abuses a textbook will be required to pay for its replacement.
 All textbooks must be covered.
 Please do not damage textbooks by using contact paper, duct tape or self-stick covers.

 Extra money, cell phones, ipods, mp3 players, hand-held games or items of extreme value, such as expensive jewelry and watches, should not be worn or brought to school at any time.
 Non-educational items such as cell phones or toys (i.e. Game Boys, CD players) detract from the planned activities during class and can cause disruption before and after school.
 PLEASE do NOT allow your child to bring any item of this type.

-Because of new offerings in the cafeteria, there will be NO Fast Food Day, however, parents may take students out for lunch any day.
+There will be NO Fast Food Day in the Student Life Center.
+Parents may take students out for lunch any day.
 Students may leave campus during lunch WITH THEIR parent AFTER that parent has signed them out in the office of the Elementary building (first through sixth grades) or the office in the Early Childhood Building.
 (PreK and Kindergarten.)
 Please notify the teacher ahead of time, if at all possible.
 You must sign your child back in when you return.
+Parents may eat in their cars or outside on the picnic tables with their children ONLY.
 Please do NOT take your child to lunch before their scheduled time.
 If a group is going to lunch together, each child must be signed out by his/her parent.
-Sending a note giving permission is not acceptable.
+Notes are not sufficient.

 Lunch charges are:

 All Elementary trays are $ 3.25 per meal